 Second, most injured workers do not want the DBA insurance companies on their backs for as long as being paid regular compensation.
 DBA Insurance carriers regularly hire investigators to try to catch workers doing activities that they may consider to be outside workers’ medical restrictions.
 I have had a case where insurance carriers hired a private investigator to place (illegally) a tracking device on the car of a client.
-If cases do not resolve, insurance companies will do what they can to terminate compensation, including regularly setting clients to attend independent medical evaluations (IMEs), which technically are not “independent” as these doctors are paid regularly by insurance companies and are regularly are paid $2,000 – $5,000 for each IME.
-Nobody wants an insurance carrier in their lives forever.
+If cases do not resolve, insurance companies will do what they can to terminate compensation, including regularly setting clients to attend DBA independent medical evaluations (IMEs), which technically are not “independent” as these doctors are paid by insurance companies and are regularly are paid $2,000 – $5,000 for each IME.
+Nobody wants a DBA insurance carrier in their lives forever.

-In conclusion, lump sum settlements are in the injured workers best interest, but only if the lump sum DBA settlements are adequate.
+In conclusion, lump sum DBA settlements are in the injured workers’ best interest, but only if the lump sum DBA settlements are adequate.
 It is important that you meet with your DBA attorney in person prior to any DBA mediation.
 For more information contact our DBA lawyer, and Army Ranger Veteran, Tim Nies, day or night for free.